Wodajo/Offensive/3-scanning-networks/scan-by-protocol.md

 - `SYN` result in `SYN/ACK` (open port) or `RST` (closed port)
 - unsolicited `SYN/ACK` result in `RST`.
 Unsolicited `RST` is ignored
 - every IP packet has IP ID (fragment identification number).
 Most OS increase this number with each **sent** packet - it's possible to estimate how many packets was sent from last one.
-But this step doesn't have to be true - zombie host might might not have predictable IP ID:/
+But this doesn't have to be true - zombie host might not have predictable IP ID:/

 `SYN/ACK` to zombie -> zombie respond with `RST` with it's IP ID (probing) -> Forge a SYN packet "from the zombie" (spoof IP) and send it to the desired port on the target.
 IF port is open&not filtered -> target responds to zombie with `SYN/ACK`-> zombie responds with `RST` (IP ID increase by 1)